-Rust-Oleum spray primer, white milk paint, and glaze give this bookcase new life.
+Rust-Oleum spray primer, General Finishes Snow White milk paint, and glaze give this bookcase new life.
 A little French style bling with fleur de lis knobs from D Lawless Hardware complete the makeover.

 I don’t miss the blue plaid paint treatment at all, do you?